-To protect our rights in our services and technology, we rely on a combination of copyright and trademark laws and protective contractual provisions.
+To protect our rights in our services and technology, we rely on a combination of copyright and trademark laws, patents, trade secrets, confidentiality agreements with employees and third parties, and protective contractual provisions.
 We also rely on laws pertaining to trademarks and domain names to protect the value of our corporate brands and reputation.
-However, we have not yet filed any patent applications to protect our intellectual property.
-Despite extant efforts to protect our proprietary rights, unauthorized parties may copy aspects of our services or technology, obtain and use information, marks, or technology that we regard as proprietary, or otherwise violate or infringe our intellectual property rights.
+Despite our efforts to protect our proprietary rights, unauthorized parties may copy aspects of our services or technology, obtain and use information, marks, or technology that we regard as proprietary, or otherwise violate or infringe our intellectual property rights.
 In addition, it is possible that others could independently develop substantially equivalent intellectual property.
 If we do not effectively protect our intellectual property, or if others independently develop substantially equivalent intellectual property, our competitive position could be weakened.

-Effectively policing the unauthorized use of our services and technology is time-consuming and costly, and the steps taken by us, which have not involved applying for any patents, provisional or otherwise, may not prevent misappropriation of our technology or other proprietary assets.
+Effectively policing the unauthorized use of our services and technology is time-consuming and costly, and the steps taken by us may not prevent misappropriation of our technology or other proprietary assets.
 The efforts we have taken to protect our proprietary rights may not be sufficient or effective, and unauthorized parties may copy aspects of our services, use similar marks or domain names, or obtain and use information, marks, or technology that we regard as proprietary.
 We may have to litigate to enforce our intellectual property rights, to protect our trade secrets, or to determine the validity and scope of others' proprietary rights, which are sometimes not clear or may change.
 Litigation can be time consuming and expensive, and the outcome can be difficult to predict.